umastotra/umastotra/README.md

 Welcome to my GitHub profile!

-I'm a 💻 full stack developer who loves building cool things, solving problems, and learning something new every day.
+I’m a 💻 full stack developer who loves turning ideas into real stuff you can click, scroll, and interact with.
+Whether it's backend magic with 🐍 Python, 🧩 Django, FastAPI + SQL Server, or crafting slick frontends with 💅 HTML, 🎨 CSS, ⚛️ React, and even a little 🐘 PostgreSQL — I'm all in.

-I am working with Python, Django, FastAPI(Restful APIs) with SqlServer on the backend and HTML, CSS, JavaScript, JQuery, React, PostgreSQL on the frontend and more to solve a variety of problems.
+Right now, I’m geeking out over ⚛️ React, 🔍 GraphQL, and 🛠 automation tools that make dev life smoother.

-I'm a passionate about software development, currently diving deep into React, GraphQL, and automation projects.
+I’m passionate about writing clean code, building things that work (and look good!), and sharing what I learn 📚 — one article, one blog post, side project, or team brainstorm at a time.

-Let’s create something awesome together! 🚀
+Let’s build something cool together 🚀

 ---